onechrisjones/corpus/README.md

 6. Profiling scripts

 1.1 lots of caveats here, but this should feel like a text editor...
-Options to show invisibles, line numbering, and phonetic character upport should be baked in.
+Options to show invisibles, line numbering, and phonetic character (unicode) upport should be baked in.

 1.2 should probably be able to display multiple text files in the same window if multiple files are selected...
 Some sort of ui seperator between them in the window.

 1.3 split view horizontal or vertical...
-For stuff like looking at a dictionary doc and a group of stories simultaneously...
+For stuff like looking at your lexicon and a group of stories simultaneously...

 2.1 linking or embedding media...
 Interacting with media...
-These features can get really involved, so keep it minimal, especially initially.
+Would need to have some transcription-friendly controls to be valuable.

 3.1 okay, storing the stories should be done with just plain text in a folder somewhere...
 User chooses the folder on his device or dropbox, whatever... and it 'just works'.
-Maybe all linked media needs to be in that folder too...
-I dunno how that'll work yet.
-No db trash though...
-Too complicated, and not cross platform.
+Maybe all linked media needs to be in that folder too... not sure how that should work... any DB needs to be platform agnostic.

 3.2 versioning!
-Stories will need to be versioned...
-As we make changes, iron out kinks in the alphabet...
+As we test replacements in baseline texts, this can help us iron out kinks in the alphabet...
 We want to look at the decisions weve made in the past, and be able to go back to a previous way things were done...
 This might be a cross-platform nightmare...
 Not sure how this works.

-4.1 i like the idea of some sort of standard spot on on all the story.md files for meta data...
+4.1 storage of  meta-data about the baseline files...

 5.1 initially, just run a script and generate an md 'dictionary' file (all individual words in alphabetical order, obvs), and then just version that...
 The program will update it, make new ones when stories are added to the corpus...
 Selecting certain stories (manually, or by #tag(s)...), you can make a dictionary report from just those selected stories (for example, maybe you tag all your stories 'done' once you've checked them with a language helper...
 And you want the most accurate dictionary possible, so you'd select only '#done' stories, and generate a dictionary report from those.
 Obviously, as you get #done with more stories, you'll update the dictionary, adding any new words to it.)

-5.2 adding 'gloss' or 'definition' information will be tricky, and gets dangerously close to lexicography.
-I say we keep this really simple, and let people get as creative as they want behind the 'head-word'.
-The potential problem here might be updating a dictionary file after any definitions have been added...
+5.2 adding 'gloss' or 'definition' information will be tricky, and gets dangerously close to DB based lexicography.
+I say we keep this really simple, and let people get as creative as they want behind the 'head-word'. *The potential problem here might be updating a dictionary file after any definitions have been added*...
 Maybe the 'update dictionary' script could be smart enough to just add new words in the appropriate spots, and not mess with any definition information (obviously, dictionary lines will follow a logical structure, and start with the 'head-word', maybe in md **bold**, then maybe some separator, like a 'dash' maybe, and then any user added definition/gloss information.)
 I think this should be kept as simple as possible...
 No lexical database stuff, just an alphabetical list of everything separated by punctuation or whitespace (complex forms as entries).
 Just versioned text (MARKDOWN!) files.
 The whole thing is just versioned text files, and some scripts that make can pump out more versioned text files...

 5.3 i really like the idea of browsing the dictionary though, and displaying (in a pane or something) a list of all the instances of that word in your corpus...
 (Find all in 'project' basically).
 Then a 'replace all in project' too...
 Maybe there could be a special kind of 'dictionary based' find and replace thing...
 But it is useful for correcting typos, unifying spelling across work from multiple typists or language learners...
 But it is valuable beyond the scope of just words too...
 So definitely gotta have a really cool find and replace funtionality....
 The versioning is super handy here too, in case you make mistakes.